nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-Our target user is a Chief Human Resources Officer (CHRO) who:
+Our target users would include Human Resources Executives (HRE) and Head of Departments (HOD) who:

 - types fast
-- is comfortable with using CLI for inputting commands
+- are comfortable with using CLI for inputting commands
-- needs a centralized platform for accessing and updating employees’ data
+- require a centralized platform for accessing and updating employees’ data
 - is a Top-level management executive in charge of an organization's employees

 **Value proposition**: